 And if you’re craving an awesome chocolate chip cookie, but it’s super duper hot outside, make some gluten free chocolate chip cookie ice cream sandwiches!
 You won’t get any complaints!

-You may bake this dough immediately or scoop dough into a container (metal, if possible) and cover tightly.
+For best results, scoop dough into a container (metal, if possible) and cover tightly.
 Refrigerate or freeze until very cold.

 Preheat oven to 350° F (static) or 325° F (convection).

 Bake for 8-9 minutes, or until the tops are lightly browned.
 Let them stand 5 minutes before removing them to cooling racks.

-Makes approximately 60 cookies.
+Makes approximately 45 cookies.

-Spread the chocolate chip cookie dough into an oiled pan.
+Spread the chocolate chip cookie dough into an oiled or parchment-lined pan.
 If you’ve already baked out a batch of cookies, you will probably only have enough dough left for an 8×8 pan, but you could use a jelly roll pan or 9×13 if you have a full batch of dough.